Turn on Invert Colours

 Adjust Colour Tint

 If you have colour or light sensitivity, tap Colour Tint to change the hue of the entire display on your iPhone, iPad or iPod touch.
 Use the sliders to adjust your display's hue and the intensity of the effect.

 More display accommodations

 - Larger Text: Tap this, then turn on Larger Accessibility Sizes.
-Then you can use the slider to adjust your preferred reading size.
+Use the slider to choose your preferred reading size.

 - Button Shapes: Adds shapes to buttons — for example, an underline beneath Back buttons.